 - Multiply this rate by the acceleration factor divided by 100 (if using a factor of 150% you would multiply the rate by 1.5, or 2 if using a factor of 200%) to find your depreciation rate.

-- Multiply the cost of the asset being depreciated by the rate calculated the step 2, and subtract that amount from the cost, which will be the outstanding amount.
+- Multiply the cost of the asset being depreciated by the rate calculated in step 2, and subtract that amount from the cost, which will be the outstanding amount.

 - Continue multiplying the depreciation rate by the outstanding amount and subtracting that amount from the cost.
 You will most likely not depreciate the total amount calculated for the last year because if you did, it would bring the outstanding balance under the salvage value.